kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

         fitness abilities.
 A class guaranteed to make you sweat.
 These classes are ran Tuesday evenings 18:15-18:45 at The ROBJOHN Hall, Narborough. "
       image: /img/slc-fitness-picture-6.jpg
+    - image: /img/slc-fitness-booty-burn-.jpg
+      testheading: "Booty Burn "
+      text: "A 45 minute class using resistance bands to focus on the Glutes and building strong legs.
+Guaranteed to get your heart rate on and feeling that burn!
+These classes are ran online via Zoom every Saturday morning 10-10:45am. "
   heading: This may be removed for now
   description: This may be remov
 main: